 • I choose clothes based on practicality and comfort.
 That means almost all of my knit clothes are worn often.

 • All of these are patterns from indie designers.
 I have made some clothes with big 4 patterns, but I rarely end up wearing them.

 • Most of these are made with solid colors or neutral prints.
 My go-to colors are blues and browns.
 It isn’t as much fun to pick out navy blue sweatshirt fleece, but I know that’s what I’ll wear.

+What about you?
+Ask yourself, “What are the handmade clothes I actually wear?”
 Making this list has really helped me to narrow down what I actually wear and given me a better idea of what I need to make for myself in the future.
 I highly recommend taking inventory of your handmade clothes to see what’s working for you!